yarastu/yarastu/en/_posts/2023-05-03-shape-echo-illusion.md

 {% include image.html name="shape-echo-glasses" alt="Shape of glasses can elongate the face" %}

 It is likely that similar result can be achieved with shape of eyeglass frames.

+#### Shoes with a pointed toe make the legs appear longer

+If the toe of shoes is long and narrow, then legs will also appear longer along with them.

 #### Neck and face also reflect each other